 The Company occupies 5,620 square feet of laboratory space in San Carlos, California, for which it pays \$8,992 monthly.
 Approximately 1,400 square feet has been sublet to a third party.
 The Company has no plans to acquire the equipment or facilities necessary for manufacturing its products.
 The Company has had minimal capital equipment purchases in the past year.
 Laboratory equipment purchases, if material, over the next two years will be funded by a capital lease agreement completed in April 1996.
-The Company will be relocating its offices to a leased facility location closer to its laboratories in San Carlos in the near term.
+The Company is evaluating its current administrative facility needs, and is considering relocating its offices to a leased facility location closer to its laboratories in San Carlos.
 The Company believes suitable leased space will be available and can be acquired as needed.
 See Note 5 to the Financial Statements appearing at the end of this Prospectus for further information regarding the Company's lease obligations.